Skip to main content

 Story by: Team Destination Cape Breton

-Cape Breton Island Ambassadors and Influencers will be convening at the Silver Dart Lodge in Baddeck to travel to 12 different waterfalls on Saturday, May 18, 2024 to highlight the benefits of waterfall chasing.
+Cape Breton Island ambassadors and influencers will convene at Live Life in Tents in Margaree to travel to 12 different waterfalls on Saturday, May 17, 2025, to highlight the benefits of waterfall chasing.
 Visitors and locals alike are invited to meet and hike with them!
 You’re also invited to travel back to Big Spruce Brewing for a “Big Summer Splash”.
-Enjoy live music with the Town Heroes and our specially crafted Waterfall Season beer, Oh Chutes!
+Enjoy live music with the Town Heroes and our specially crafted Waterfall Season beer, Oh Chute!
 If you’ve ever wanted to explore waterfalls like Second Branch Humes River Falls or MacIntosh Brook Falls, this is the time to do it!

 Baddeck, the beginning and the end of the Cabot Trail

 We hope that you’re inspired to get outside and explore Cape Breton Island not only this weekend but every weekend.
-To encourage everyone to explore the Island’s waterfalls we’ve created a contest where if you scan 3 QR codes that we’ve placed at all 12 of these waterfalls with our waterfall app you’ll be entered into a Cape Breton Waterfalls Adventure Weekend Contest where you can win a 2-night stay on Cape Breton Island with some amazing prizes!
+To encourage everyone to explore the Island’s waterfalls we’ve created a contest where if you scan three QR codes that we’ve placed at each of the 12 waterfalls with our waterfall app, you’ll be entered into a Cape Breton Waterfalls Adventure Weekend Contest where you can win a 2-night stay on Cape Breton Island with some amazing prizes!

 The Big Summer Splash at Big Spruce

-Join us after your waterfall hike on Saturday, May 18 at Big Spruce!
-Big Spruce will have live music from the Town Heroes starting at 3 pm, promotion for Cape Breton Island’s incredible Blueberry Jam Festival and amazing food all day from Rose’s Smash Burgers.
+Join us after your waterfall hike on Saturday, May 17 at Big Spruce!
+Big Spruce will have live music from Cassie and Maggie and Town Heroes starting at 1 pm, amazing food all day from Rose’s Smash Burgers and Fish Out of Water.
 Meet up to relax after a great hike and meet other waterfall chasers!

 Group Hikes